The 33 Best Things To Do in Chicago

 Catch a Comedy Show

 Many great comedians got their start in Chicago, including Jim Belushi, Bernie Mac, and Bill Murray.
-While visiting, check out one of the many comedy clubs to see the newest group of young comedians perfect their art.
+While visiting, check out one of the many comedy clubs to see the newest group of young comedians perfecting their art.

 Check out the Laugh Factory, Second City, or Zanies to see stand-up comedy and improv groups performing nightly.